queryluke/masseffect-5e-data/data/rules/charisma.md

 &nbsp;

 ### Spellcasting Ability
-Asari and some other subraces use Charisma as their spellcasting ability, which helps determine the saving throw DCs of spells they cast.
+Asari and some other subspecies use Charisma as their spellcasting ability, which helps determine the saving throw DCs of spells they cast.

 <me-source-reference pages="82-83"></me-source-reference>